-Homeowners’ Associations (HOAs) often set aside funds in a reserve account to cover future large expenses, such as major repairs, replacement of common area assets, or unexpected emergencies.
+Homeowners’ Associations (HOAs) often set aside funds in reserve account to cover future large expenses, such major repairs, replacement of common area assets, or unexpected emergencies.
 These funds are collected through regular assessments or fees paid by the homeowners.

 Example 1: Recording HOA Reserve Fund Contribution